District heating: Heat distribution

 Within the system heat storage units may be installed to even out peak load demands.

 The common medium used for heat distribution is water or superheated water, but steam is also used.
 The advantage of steam is that in addition to heating purposes it can be used in industrial processes due to its higher temperature.
 The disadvantage of steam is a higher heat loss due to the high temperature.
 Also, the thermal efficiency of cogeneration plants is significantly lower if the cooling medium is high-temperature steam, reducing electric power generation.
 Heat transfer oils are generally not used for district heating, although they have higher heat capacities than water, as they are expensive and have environmental issues.

 At customer level the heat network is usually connected to the central heating system of the dwellings via heat exchangers (heat substations): the working fluids of both networks (generally water or steam) do not mix.
 However, direct connection is used in the Odense system.

 Typical annual loss of thermal energy through distribution is around 10%, as seen in Norway's district heating network.

 Heat metering

 The amount of heat provided to customers is often recorded with a heat meter to encourage conservation and maximize the number of customers which can be served, but such meters are expensive.
 Due to the expense of heat metering, an alternative approach is simply to meter the water – water meters are much cheaper than heat meters, and have the advantage of encouraging consumers to extract as much heat as possible, leading to a very low return temperature, which increases the efficiency of power generation.

 Many systems were installed under a socialist economy (such as in the former Eastern Bloc) which lacked heat metering and means to adjust the heat delivery to each apartment.
-This led to great inefficiencies – users had to simply open windows when too hot – wasting energy and minimising the numbers of connectable customers.
+This led to great inefficiencies – users had to simply open windows when too hot – wasting energy and reducing the numbers of connectable customers.